nus-te3201/website/admin/index.md

 **_Basic_ Functionality**:

 1. PAC interface can be text-based (i.e., no need for a graphical UI)
-1. PAC helps with storing and retrieving one type of data that is useful to the user. e.g. details of contacts, todo items, appointments, deadlines, reminders, technical terms to remember, etc. Here is an example interaction between a user and a PAC that deals with TODO items:
+1. PAC helps with storing and retrieving at least **one type of data** that is useful to the user. e.g. details of contacts, todo items, appointments, deadlines, reminders, technical terms to remember, etc. Here is an example interaction between a user and a PAC that deals with TODO items:
    ```
    >> Hi, I'm PAC.
 What can I do to help you with your TODOs?